atvs1478/sq/README.md

  - Full web interface for further configuration/management
  - Firmware over-the-air update

+To control the equalizer or use the display on LMS, a new player model is required and this is provided through a plugin that can be found [here]( https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml)

 ## Performances
 *(opinions presented here so I = @philippe44)*
 The main build of squeezelite-esp32 is a 16 bits internal core with all calculations in 32 bits or float precision.
 This is a design choice I've made to preserve CPU performances (it is already stretching a lot the esp32 chipset) and optimize memory usage as we only have 4MB of usable RAM.
 Some might correctly comment that the WROVER module have 8MB of RAM, but the processor is only able to address 4MB and the remaining 4MB must be paginated by smaller blocks and I don't have patience to that.